Mikiyaas/YegaraHost-Website/README.md

 ### **Link to Live Demo**

-The live demo for this code portfolio can be accessed at [Click here](https://mikiyaas.github.io/YegaraHost-Website/).
+The live demo for this code Yegara host clone can be accessed at [Click here](https://mikiyaas.github.io/YegaraHost-Website/).